 They don’t all have to be soul-crushing regrets.
 Maybe he regrets going with the salad instead of the soup at that one restaurant.
 This question is about those regrets that don’t really matter, but still, you wish you hadn’t chosen the path you did.

 200. What’s the single most important thing you have done in your life?

 For the last question, I had to make it a big one.
 Find out what he thinks is his most shining glorious achievement.

-Perhaps you’d prefer a PDF version instead of an image?
-Here you go!
-An easily printable PDF version of the first 50 questions to ask a guy.
+Here’s an easily printable PDF version of the first 50 questions to ask a guy.